Silver Line (MBTA): Sullivan Square extension

+Other proposed corridors

 Several other bus rapid transit and express bus projects have been proposed in Boston, many under the Silver Line banner.
 The first two phases of the 2010-cancelled Urban Ring Project were to be BRT, with light or heavy rail for the final phase.
 The Urban Ring was considered a separate project, although it would have shared the SL1 route between Silver Line Way and Logan Airport.

 A number of Silver Line expansion corridors were considered in the 2003 Program for Mass Transportation (PMT); most were given brief consideration but not acted upon.
-One, a BRT express overlay for the route 28 bus (which runs from Ruggles station to Mattapan via Nubian), was revived in 2006 as part of the Phase III plans.
+One, a BRT express overlay for the route 28 bus (which runs between Ruggles station and Mattapan via Nubian), was revived in 2006 as part of the Phase III plans.
 In 2009, the state proposed to replace the 28 bus entirely with a BRT route called 28X, including the installation of dedicated bus lanes, bus signal priority, and on-platform fare collection.
 However, the proposal was withdrawn in 2010 due to local opposition, both to the design of the route and because the plan had been made without consulting local officials.
-In 2012, the Roxbury–Dorchester–Mattapan Transit Needs Study recommended the 28X bus to be implemented with no new infrastructure as an express bus adding additional trips to the corridor.
+Subsequent planning for bus improvements on Blue Hill Avenue has occurred without Silver Line branding.

 Several other corridors were considered in the 2003 PMT.
 These included a Dudley–Ashmont route replacing the route 23 bus (also revived in 2006 in Phase III planning, but not during the 28X proposal), as well as a new BRT tunnel to Kenmore with surface branches to the Longwood Medical Area via Brookline Avenue and Allston via Commonwealth Avenue, the Mass Pike, and Cambridge Street.
 The City of Boston proposed an alternate western Silver Line branch using buses along the Mass Pike without a new tunnel, similar to existing express buses.

 The 2003 PMT included the possibility of converting the Washington Street section of the Silver Line to light rail (as had originally been promised) using the abandoned southern section of the Tremont Street Subway.
 The project was estimated to cost $374 million; ridership was estimated to be 34,000 daily riders almost entirely diverted from the Silver Line service.
 The project was given low priority, with the Phase III tunnel recommended instead.
 In 2012, the Roxbury–Dorchester–Mattapan Transit Needs Study recommended the conversion to light rail as a long-term project, with the additional possibility of extending the line down Blue Hill Avenue to Mattapan along the route 28 bus corridor.